Economic Downturn Challenges Enterprise Software Executives To Uphold The Sanctity Of The Vendor – Customer Relationships

 Conventional wisdom would assume that in a challenging economy, strong relationships would be a key success factor to retaining business and mitigating loss of revenue.
 Unfortunately, this does not appear to be the case for many companies, including vendors in enterprise software.
 Blame it on the economy, fear of depending on their people, or plain greed, but a good number of executives have taken an approach that attempts to preserve shareholder value at the expense of their vendor – stakeholder relationships (i.e.employee, customer, and partner).
 Now in their defense, these muckety mucks face dire times and hard decisions need to be made.
 However, they are not in a unique situation and risk jeopardizing brand value, trust, and market credibility for short term gain.
 Let’s look at five common value destruction strategies:

 - Part 1: Commoditizing the client facing workforce at the expense of the client

 - Part 2: Slashing the quality of support and maintenance while failing to deliver value

 - Part 3: Pushing products that clients don’t need in order to grow revenues

 - Part 4: Under-investing in R&D and then repackaging existing content as new innovation

 - Part 5: Living in denial by ignoring stakeholders

-Got a success story where your vendor has put a value creation strategy based on keeping good relationships?
+Got a success story where your vendor has bucked the trend and delivered more than expected.
+Got a POV on how they are keeping good relationships?
 Or got a great story on the bone-headed thing your vendor or your employer has done to destroy value in the relationship!
 Send me a private email to rwang0 at gmail dot com.
 Posts are preferred!
 Thanks and looking forward to your POV!

 Copyright © 2009 R Wang.
 All rights reserved.